 Optimize your Robots.txt file on WordPress.
-Discover best practices for controlling your site's indexing, improving SEO and optimizing the user experience.
+Discover best practices to control your site's indexing, improve the referencing and optimize the user experience.
 Follow our expert advice to maximize your site's visibility.

-In this article, you'll discover the best practices for optimizing the configuration of your Robots.txt file on WordPress.
-By understanding the importance of this file and configuring it correctly, you'll be able to control the way in which search engines crawl and index your WordPress site.
-With specific instructions for robots, you'll be able to restrict access to certain parts of your site, improve the SEO of your pages and optimize the user experience.
-Follow our expert advice to get the most out of your Robots.txt file on WordPress and maximize your site's visibility.
+In this article, you'll learn best practices for optimizing your Robots.txt file configuration in WordPress.
+By understanding the importance of this file and configuring it correctly, you can control how search engines crawl and index your WordPress site.
+With specific instructions for robots, you'll be able to restrict access to certain parts of your site, improve your pages' SEO, and optimize the user experience.
+Follow our expert tips to get the most out of your WordPress Robots.txt file and maximize your site's visibility.

 Choosing the right robots.txt file